 The Yuezhi eventually followed their example, also establishing a kingdom in Afghanistan before conquering a huge empire stretching far into India.
 This is known to history as the Kushan Empire, named after the leading clan of the Yuezhi.
 The Kushan Empire remained in control of much of central Asia, and therefore of a crucial stretch of the Silk Road.
 The Kushan rulers, being Buddhists, were in a strategic position to spread their faith, and Kushan missionaries were played a crucial part in spreading this religion to China.

 Meanwhile the Xiongnu themselves, or at least a branch of them, seem to have been following this route west as well.
-Many scholars think that the Huns who terrorised the Roman Empire in the 5th century under their famous leader Attila, and the White Huns who terrorized the Sasanian empire in Persia and the Gupta empire in India at the same time, were descended from these westward-moving Xiongnu.
+Many scholars think that the Huns who terrorized the Roman Empire in the 5th century under their famous leader Attila, and the White Huns who terrorized the Sasanian empire in Persia and the Gupta empire in India at the same time, were descended from these westward-moving Xiongnu.

-Back in China, the unity which the Han dynasty had brought to China was now a thing of the past, and this fatally compromised the defences which the Chinese could put up against the steppe “barbarians”.
+Back in China, the unity which the Han dynasty had brought to China was now a thing of the past, and this fatally compromised the defenses which the Chinese could put up against the steppe “barbarians”.
 In the 4th century, different groups of central Asian peoples invaded northern China, and were able to establish several kingdoms in the region.
 The mingling of native and nomadic traditions formed an important stage in the development of Chinese civilization.

 On the steppes themselves, meanwhile, a Turkish confederacy, led by the Göktürks, rose to dominate a vast tract of central Asia, from the mid-6th century.
 They allied with the Sasanians to destroy the power of the White Huns in 560 CE, and their power soon came to stretch from the borders of China to the borders of the Byzantine Empire.
 Although the confederacy divided into western and eastern halves, these seem to have continued on friendly terms and to have co-operated with one another.
 Between them, the Göktürks controlled almost the entire length of the Silk Road.